A

 Company Overview

-Business Model: Ameren Corporation is a public utility holding company that, through its subsidiaries Ameren Missouri, Ameren Illinois, and ATXI, operates rate-regulated electric generation, transmission, and distribution businesses, and natural gas distribution businesses.
-The company's core value proposition is providing essential electric and natural gas utility services to customers in central and eastern Missouri and central and southern Illinois.
-Revenue is primarily generated through tariff-based rates approved by state and federal regulatory commissions (MoPSC, ICC, and FERC).
+Business Model: Ameren Corporation is a public utility holding company primarily engaged in rate-regulated electric generation, transmission, and distribution, and natural gas distribution.
+Its core value proposition is providing reliable and affordable energy services to customers in Missouri and Illinois.
+Revenue is primarily generated through regulated rates approved by state and federal commissions, allowing for recovery of costs and a return on invested capital.

 Recent Strategic Developments: